linode/docs/docs/getting-started-new-manager/index.md

 Your Linode has a unique IP address that identifies it to other devices and users on the internet.

-1. Click the **Linodes** menu item in the [Cloud Manager's](https://cloud.linode.com/) left hand navigation.
+1. Click the **Linodes** link in the sidebar of the [Cloud Manager](https://cloud.linode.com/).

-1. Find your Linode, click on it's name and navigate to *Networking*.
+1. Find your Linode, click on it's name and navigate to the *Networking* tab.

 1. Your IPv4 and IPv6 addresses appear under the *IPv4* and *IPv6* sections.